UmberThor/Ball-Balancing-Robot/README.md

 > **On the power supply.** The Raspberry Pi is powered by its own USB-C cable, which outputs 5.1 V at 3 A, and the three servos draw from that same rail.
 This is not the ideal way to feed three servos: a proper build would power them from a dedicated power supply module, leaving the 5V rail of the Raspberry Pi to the Raspberry Pi alone.
 Compactness was one of the goals of this project, so the current version accepts the compromise.

-The camera is a 5 megapixel CSI module with IR filter, and it is the only component that does not use the GPIO header: it plugs into the CSI port of the Raspberry Pi.
-The ribbon supplied with it is the narrow type, while the CSI connector of the Raspberry Pi 4 takes the wide one, so it is replaced by a 30 cm wide flex cable.
+The camera is a 5 megapixel CSI module that plugs into the CSI port of the Raspberry Pi.

 # 4. 3d print and assembly